-- Assistance to medium-sized cities in Asia and the Pacific to prepare sustainable and bankable quality infrastructure projects to bridge the gap between their development plans and the implementation of their priority projects.
-Medium-sized cities are referred to those with population of 250,000 – 5 million.
+- Assistance to secondary cities in Asia and the Pacific to prepare sustainable and bankable quality infrastructure projects to bridge the gap between their development plans and the implementation of their priority projects.
+Secondary cities are referred to those with population of 250,000 – 5 million.

 - Linking infrastructure with funding sources; and

 - Strengthening individual and organizational capacities of stakeholders for developing sustainable and bankable projects and for ensuring financing.